Number Battle

 2Derek Jeter

-“The Captain” spent his entire career in pinstripes wearing No. 2, the last single digit the Yankees had left to give.
+“The Captain” spent his entire career in pinstripes wearing No. 2, the last single digit his club had left to give.
 Five championships, over 3,000 hits, and a Hall of Fame induction later, No. 2 was retired and lifted to Monument Park.

 3Babe Ruth